-Chad Jenkins enters his fourth season with the Cardinals scouting department and first as the team's representative with the National Football Scouting service following his promotion in May, 2021.
-He originally joined the Cardinals in June, 2018 as a scouting assistant and spent the past three years (2018-20) in that role.
+Chad Jenkins enters his fifth season with the Cardinals scouting department and second as the team's representative with the National Football Scouting service following his promotion in May, 2021.
+He originally joined the Cardinals in June, 2018 as a scouting assistant and spent three years (2018-20) in that role.